David and Jonathan

 David and Jonathan were, according to the Hebrew Bible's Books of Samuel, heroic figures of the Kingdom of Israel, who formed a covenant, taking a mutual oath.

 Jonathan was the son of Saul, king of Israel, of the tribe of Benjamin, and David was the son of Jesse of Bethlehem, of the tribe of Judah, and Jonathan's presumed rival for the crown.
 David became king.
 The covenant the two men had formed eventually led to David, after Jonathan's death, graciously seating Jonathan's son Mephibosheth at his own royal table instead of eradicating the former king Saul's line.

 The biblical text does not explicitly depict the nature of the relationship between David and Jonathan.
 The traditional and mainstream religious interpretation of the relationship has been one of platonic love and an example of homosociality.

-From the Medieval period through to modern scholarship, the relationship between the two men has been referenced as a strongly personal and intimate one with homoerotic undertones, akin to the relationship between Achilles and Patroclus in Homer's Odyssey and other famous homoerotic relationships.
+Some scholars and writers—late Middle Ages and onwards—have emphasized what they see as elements of homoeroticism in the story.

 In the Bible

-The relationship between David and Jonathan is mainly covered in the Hebrew Bible Book of Samuel.
-The episodes belong to the story of David's ascent to power, which is commonly regarded as one of the sources of the Deuteronomistic history, and to its later additions.
+The relationship between David and Jonathan is mainly covered in the First Book of Samuel of the Hebrew Bible.
+The episodes belong to David's ascent to power, commonly regarded as one of the sources of the Deuteronomistic history and its later additions.